 Now, that brings us to the question of what is the basis of charging freight by the shipping company?
-When a business leases a container for transporting cargo, the charge will be for the full container irrespective of whether it fully or partially filled.
+When a business leases a container for transporting cargo, the charge will be for the full container irrespective of whether it is wholly or partially filled.

-Only when the weight is below 1 ton is the volume in CBM considered for the calculation of freight.
+Only when the weight is below 1 ton is the volume in CBM considered for the freight calculation.

 TEU Reefer and Dimensions

-Reefer containers are sturdy, large, mobile refrigerators that are used to carry goods with special temperature requirements.
-They can maintain a temperature normally ranging between -30° C and +30° C.
+Reefer containers are sturdy, large; portable refrigerators used to carry goods with special temperature requirements.
+They generally maintain temperatures between -30° C and +30° C.

-Reefers are cooled using Gensets (generator sets) that work on both electricity and fuel since they are transported over land as well as by sea on cargo carriers.
+Reefers are cooled using Gensets (generator sets) that work on electricity and fuel since they are transported over land and by sea on cargo carriers.

 This data can often be downloaded onto a personal computer for evaluation.
-Most of the reefer containers in circulation around the world are of TEU size.
+Most of the reefer containers in circulation worldwide are of TEU size.

-Because of the design and insulation materials used in the construction of reefers their internal dimensions are much less than normal dry vans or TEU.
+Because of the design and insulation materials used in the construction of reefers, their internal dimensions are much less than normal dry vans or TEUs.

-While loading and stacking cargo, enough gap has to be left for the circulation of cool air within the container.
+While loading and stacking cargo, enough gap has to be left to circulate cool air within the container.
 This eats into space further.
-Gratings on the container floor and the walls along with the additional space at the base of a pallet help in air circulation.
+Gratings on the container floor and the walls, along with the additional space at the base of a pallet, help in air circulation.